mvkalsbeek/MiControl/README.md

 The focus in development is currently on the MiControl library.
 The GUI is constantly undergoing changes to facilitate testing the library.

-See the <a href="https://github.com/Milfje/MiControl/wiki">wiki</a> for more information about using MiControl, or the icluded HTML documentation.
+See the <a href="https://github.com/Milfje/MiControl/wiki">wiki</a> for more information about using MiControl.

 ### How to use it?